Aller au contenu principal

 Workflows

 Some business operations cannot fit in a single method.
-A SEPA payment is not just a database write it is a sequence: check the balance, validate the receiver, run an AML screen, reserve the funds, then create the transfer.
-Each step depends on the previous one, each one can fail, and a crash in the middle must not corrupt the system.
+A SEPA payment is not just a database write — it is a sequence: check the balance, validate the receiver, run an AML screen, reserve the funds, then create the transfer.
+Other processes look less like a chain and more like a graph: pull user data and order data and inventory data in parallel, then combine the three into a single decision.

 Why not just chain async functions?